srich36/TodayILearned/til_docs/AI/Deep_Learning/Overview.md

 - *Optimizer* - An algorithm that is used to update the weights of the neural network
   - Examples: gradient descent, stochastic gradient descent, etc. Different optimization algorithms often use gradient descent as a backbone but not always
+- *Residual Neural Network* - A neural network that uses skip connections to jump over layers
+- *Autoregressive* - Autoregressive models take in historical state data as input to predict future state
+  - This is different than models that just take in a set of defined feature inputs
+  - Many stock market models are autoregressive
+  - ChatGPT is autoregressive because the next token in a sequence generation depends on the previous tokens
+    - The output from one iteration is used as the input into the next

 ## Hyperparameters